a1bc2def6g/fastgl-ae/README.md

 'model-dataset-model\_layer-hidden\_dim-batch\_size-device\_num` to
 distinguish between different training setups.

-More information is detailed in **AE appendix** of our publised paper at ASPLOS'2024.
+More information is detailed in **AE appendix** of our publised paper "FastGL: A GPU-Efficient Framework for Accelerating Sampling-Based GNN Training at Large Scale" at ASPLOS'2024.